One Pot Spicy Thai Noodles are SO good and easy to cook up. This is a vegetarian recipe, but there are options for added protein too!

 Last week I was making a recipe similar to these Spicy Thai Noodles at work, and I knew that I had to take the recipe home, modify it a bit, and make it for my husband – I KNEW he would love it.
 Of course I was right, and he gobbled it up.
 These One Pot Spicy Thai Noodles are SO easy, essentially one pot, but you can cook it in a skillet too, if you want.
 That is the catch – if you cook it in a skillet, it’s going to be 2 pots because you have to cook the noodles first, but if you just use a big pot, it can really be one pot.
 It’s up to you.
 Anyway, these Spicy Thai Noodles come together super quick and they are SO good.
 Spicy?
 Yes.
 So if you don’t like a lot of spice, scale back on the sriracha and red pepper flakes.

 The original recipe called for shrimp, but really that or chicken would be lovely in this dish.
 Tofu would also be a great addition.
 I just wanted to whip this up as quickly as possible, so I left the meat out.
 Another great thing about this dish, is that you can really use any veggies you have on hand.
 Mushrooms and zucchini were great here, but carrots, peppers, onions, and squash would all be great.
-I’ve also made this recently with ZOODLES instead of noodles.
+I’ve also made this recently with ZOODLES instead of noodles and also in Spaghetti Squash form!.
 It is TOTALLY delicious that way as well (and saves on carb calories!)

 Tools used in making One Pot Spicy Thai Noodles: